lars-sh/parent/README.md

 Remember to **restart Eclipse** to apply changes to project settings.

 ### Import into Eclipse
-0. Optionally: Run `mvn generate-sources -P eclipse` to initialize the Eclipse settings.
+0. Optionally: Run `mvn initialize -P eclipse` to initialize the Eclipse settings.
 This might solve problems some users experience.
 1. In Eclipse choose `File`, `Import...`, `Existing Maven Projects`, `Next`, point the root directory to your newly created folder and press `Finish`.
 2. Wait until your workspace is built.
 In case it does not build automatically, remember to trigger it!
 3. **Restart Eclipse** to apply changes to project settings.